hesstobi/sublime_gnuplot/README.md

-sublime_gnuplot
+Sublime Gnuplot
 ===============

-Gnuplot Backage for Sublime TExt
+Simple package to provide syntax higlighting and a build command for gnuplot